poseidon-framework/poseidon-framework.github.io/repos.md

 ### Modifying the genotype data of a package in one of the public repositories

-Please open an issue in the relevant Github repository that contains the package you want to improve.
+Please open an issue in the Github repository that contains the package you want to improve.
 Explain which changes you want to apply.
 We will contact you there and discuss if and how you can send us the improved genotype data.